williamg/williamg.github.io/_posts/2017-05-17-my-time-at-cmu.md

 stressed out.
 It's not an accomplishment to pull an all-nighter, even though they definitely happen.
 Instead, what I will say is CMU teaches you how to deal with the stress.
 Or at least, it taught me.
-Though I'm proud to say that I made it without ever pulling an all-nighter, and fairly consistently getting 7+ hours of sleep per night.
-However, I didn't have much of a life outside school.
+Though I'm proud to say that I made it without ever pulling an all-nighter (for school work), and fairly consistently getting 7+ hours of sleep per night.
+That said, I didn't have much of a life outside school.

 ## Coursework